-Smart growth is vital to achieving sustainability in our living environs.
+Effective planning is vital to achieving sustainability in our living environs.
 Through concentrating development where supporting infrastructure exists, smart growth uses fewer land resources and has less impact on the environment.
-In contrast, development outside of established population centers clears and paves over more farmland and forests per person, requires septic systems – which pollute groundwater more than sewage treatment plants – and requires costly transportation, schools and other public services.
+In contrast, development outside of established population centers removes more farmland and forests per person, requires septic systems – which pollute groundwater more than sewage treatment plants – and requires costly transportation, schools and other public services.

 Sound land use planning considers the environmental effects of wastewater and stormwater runoff on rivers, streams and estuaries, ensures the preservation of farms and forest land, protects communities from environmental impacts, seeks to reduce greenhouse gas emissions, energy use and air pollution, and provide for the minimization and proper handling of solid wastes.

-MDP’s environmental planning work supports land preservation and water resource protection and restoration efforts and works with other agencies to slow and prepare for climate change.
+Planning’s resource conservation work supports land preservation and water resource protection and restoration efforts.
+Planning works with other agencies to prepare for climate change.
 Staff use analytic tools including land use and land cover data, development capacity analyses and modeling to support environmental protection at the state and local levels.

 Water Resources Planning

-MDP works with counties and municipalities on water resources planning, offering planning guidance, and data and analysis to local governments to ensure that water and sewer plans and comprehensive plan water resource elements efficiently manage water, wastewater and stormwater.
+Planning works with counties and municipalities on water resources planning, offering guidance and data and analysis to local governments to ensure that water and sewer plans and comprehensive plan water resource elements efficiently manage water, wastewater and stormwater.
 Learn more

 The Chesapeake Bay Program is a multi-state, regional partnership working to restore the Bay since 1983.
-Partners include the states of Maryland, Pennsylvania and Virginia, the District of Columbia, the Chesapeake Bay Commission, the Environmental Protection Agency and citizen advisory groups.
-MDP is one of Maryland’s participating agencies, providing staff support, policy advocacy, and data and analysis to ensure regional and state policies support smart growth and reflect MDP’s land use, parcel and demographic data and forecasts.
+Partners include the states of Maryland, Pennsylvania and Virginia, the District of Columbia, the Chesapeake Bay Commission, the Environmental Protection Agency, and citizen advisory groups.
+Planning is one of Maryland’s participating agencies, providing staff support, policy advocacy, and data and analysis to ensure regional and state policies support smart growth and reflect Planning’s land use, parcel and demographic data and forecasts.
 Learn more

 Climate Change Mitigation and Adaptation